TheSledgeHammer/SingleProject/README.md

 MC Folder contains RetroBees build.gradle and gradle.properties as an example.

-# Setup Scripts:
+# Automation Scripts:
-setupSingleProject.sh: Will clone all git repositories listed.
+setupProjects.sh: Will clone all git repositories listed in this file into Folder Projects and Copy the Scripts folder to that Repo folder

+updateProjects.sh: Uses the copied Scripts folder to perform a git fetch on each repository

-buildProjects.sh: Will compile and upload projects to bintray and other repositories.
+buildProjects.sh: Will compile and upload projects to bintray and clean

+removeProjects.sh: Will Remove each of the Projects list in this file

 # Modifications & Additions
 git-maven.gradle : The primary configuration for maven repositories and gradle.properties.